Your cart is currently empty!

 Penguin Activities in Kindergarten

 Hi, friends!
 Let’s be honest…penguin week (well, it’s actually two weeks) are my most favorite weeks of the whole year!
 There is just so much to do regarding math, science, social studies and literacy!
 It’s one of those topics that easily extends itself across the curriculum!
+Here is a look at all of the penguin activities we complete over the two weeks!

 This post contains affiliate links for your shopping convenience.
-Any purchases made through one of our links earns us a small commission, which helps to support the blog so we can continue sharing content like this with you.
-All views and opinions expressed are purely our own.
+Any purchases made through one of our links earns us a small commission, at no extra cost to you.
+As an Amazon Associate, I earn from qualifying purchases.
+All creative ideas and opinions expressed are purely our own.
+Read our full privacy policy and disclosure for more information.

 We kicked off our penguin unit with a fun poem all about penguins!
 This little ditty is to the tune “Twinkle, Twinkle Little Star.”